While not common to every bed and breakfast or vacation rental, business travelers can be the bread and butter of your business if targeted properly.

 - Targeted communications to business travelers

-Just like the leisure traveler, corporate travelers want to know in advance what the experience at your establishment will be like.
-That said, they have a huge need to see good reviews of your property so as not to deal with any surprises.
+Just like the leisure traveler, corporate travelers want to know in advance what their experience at your establishment will be like.
+That said, their need for good reviews of your property is to not to deal with any surprises.
 A negative review will not necessarily translate to a deal breaker for them as it could a leisure traveler (that is, if all other things are equal).

 Some important review sites that business travelers visit are national brands, such as:

 - TripAdvisor business listings